ninamorena/planstonight/README.md

-# Plans To Night List View with React.js
+# Plans Tonight List View with React.js

 This is the repository for my demo list view for a nightlife application with React.js.
 The list view is a combination of the following components: